SEAMS SO EASY – SEWING CLASSES IN CALGARY

-Registration is ongoing.
+Registration is open until two weeks after classes start.
 Sewing machines, tools and expert instruction are provided by Sandy Stewart.
 Bring you patterns, thread, and accessories to create your beautiful projects.

 Class size is limited to four students per class, and classes are held weekly.
 You will come to your sewing class for two hours each week, at the same class time.
 Classes start in September and run through the end of May.
 Register today to secure your preferred class time and day of the week.
 Choose your own pattern and fabric and let’s get started.